srtaalej/bolt-python-assistant-template/README.md

 Every incoming request is routed to a "listener".
 This directory groups each listener based on the Slack Platform feature used, so `/listeners/events` handles incoming events, `/listeners/shortcuts` would handle incoming [Shortcuts](https://docs.slack.dev/interactivity/implementing-shortcuts/) requests, and so on.

-> [!NOTE]
-> The `listeners/events` folder is purely educational and demonstrates alternative approaches to implementation.
-These listeners are **not registered** and are not used in the actual application.
-For the working implementation, refer to `listeners/assistant/assistant.py`.
+:::info[The `listeners/events` folder is purely educational and demonstrates alternative approaches to implementation] These listeners are **not registered** and are not used in the actual application.
+For the working implementation, refer to `listeners/assistant.py`.

 **`/listeners/assistant`**